Aim: To make the young people aware of other people’s needs and make a difference in society.

 Taken from the BB Company Section Discoverer Pro Pack, Community, Local and National B2

 • Information leaflets about ‘good causes’ to support e.g. Christian Aid; Oxfam etc.

-• Newspaper stones where funding has helped
+• Newspaper stories where funding has helped

 • Websites of suitable causes

 It will depend on how the young people are going to ‘multiply their money.